 “A candidate’s Facebook profile conveys his personality.
 We are able to find a proof of the interests listed in the resume.
 Did he become part of any discussions?
 Did he share articles he wrote?
 What was the feedback?
 Simple tweets and statuses also influence our decision.
 We do not hire those applicants whose posts lack basic literacy, no matter how impressive their resumes were.
 Personally, I also appreciate when the candidates keep their political affiliation to themselves.
 We commonly get orders on sensitive topics, so we don’t want their strong opinions to affect the final result.”

 Okay, we got that part clear.
-You won’t leave a nice impression to a potential employer if you write you’re instead of your in your tweets.
+You won’t leave a nice impression on a potential employer if you write you’re instead of your in your tweets.
 What happens if you can’t be located on social media platforms, or you make your profiles extremely private?

 “That’s a bit disappointing,” – Asher explains.
 “Of course we’ll consider the candidate and enable him to proceed with the tests that each writer has to complete before entering our team.
 However, the applicant who impresses us through his social media presence always stands a better chance.”

-There are some basic rules that apply when you want to turn your social media profiles into job hunting tools.
+There are some basic rules that apply when you want to turn your social media profiles into job-hunting tools.

 1) Complete your bio!